ikrama1524/school-master/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Mobile app requirement: Create mobile application for school management system.
+Mobile app requirement: Create mobile application specifically for students and parents only with minimal number of screens.
 Mobile development approach: Use Capacitor for native iOS and Android apps with camera, notifications, and offline features.
+Mobile focus: Student and parent portal with essential features only - attendance, fees, notices, results.

 ## System Architecture